List of equipment of the Philippine Army: Infantry and crew-served weapons

-Light Tanks
+Light tanks

 To provide a starting point for the Philippine Army's goal of re-establishing its lost armored / tank capabilities, the Armor Division has proposed the acquisition of Light or Medium Tanks to enable them to re-learn the operation and use of tanks in different combat situations.
 They originally requested 144 Light Tanks for the Horizon 2 phase of AFP Modernization.

 Elbit Systems won the Light Tank Acquisition Project, with the Notice of Award (NOA) issued by the Department of National Defense in September 2020.
 The Army will receive Sabrah Light Tanks consisting of 18 tracked version and 10 wheeled version.
 These will be armed with a new 105 mm gun developed by Elbit in partnership with Denel Land Systems.
 Also included in the package is 1 tracked armored command vehicle and 1 tracked armored recovery vehicle.

+The Philippine Army is also studying an offer from the Japanese Ministry of Defense for the possible donation of the Type 74 main battle tank.
+Negotiations for similar developments are currently ongoing, yet little is known within the planned offer.

-APC Acquisition and Upgrade Program
+APC acquisition and upgrade program

 The Philippine Army has been considering the upgrade of several dozens of Simba and V-150 4x4 armored vehicles.
 However, due to budget difficulties, it has to choose which projects to prioritize.
 To improve the mobility of the Armor Division, as well as introduce a new model to complement and eventually replace ageing assets, the Philippine Army submitted a request for the acquisition of a new fleet of wheeled Armoured Personnel Carriers (APC).
 They originally requested 114 APCs for the Horizon 2 phase of AFP Modernization.

 In October 2020, the Notice of Award for the Wheeled Armored Personnel Carrier Acquisition Project was issued to Elbit Systems which offered 28 units of IVECO Guarani 6x6 armored vehicle.

-There was a previous report from Thailand where in it was mentioned that the Thai government is nearing a G2G agreement with the Philippines to supply 200 units of First Win 2 4x4 wheeled armored vehicle to the Philippine Army to resist any ambush mostly landmines.
+There was a previous report from Thailand where in it was mentioned that the Thai government is nearing a G2G agreement with the Philippines to supply 200 units of First Win 2 4x4 wheeled armored vehicle to the Philippine Army to resist ambush tactics, IED explosions, and landmines.

-Armored Vehicle-Launched Bridge
+Armored vehicle-launched bridge

 The Philippine Army awarded Elbit Systems for the acquisition of the M1074 Joint Assault Bridge.
-The contract signing was expected at the 1st quarter of 2020.
 Two units of AVLBs based on the Merkava IV chassis were delivered in July 2022.